jcharlet/rimay_search/README.md

 TODO
 ------------

-- [X] collect data
+### Data preparation
   - [x] scrap website
   - [x] clean data (balanced articles in text length)

-- [X] build qa search
+### Build search engine
   - [x] prototype
   - [x] applied to sample
   - [x] debug
     - [x] texts too long: need samples of max 1200 chars to follow openai This model's maximum context length is 4097 tokens, however you requested 9779 tokens (9523 in your prompt; 256 for the completion).
 Please reduce your prompt; or completion length
       - [NO] either reduce text size to 1200 chars as in langchain prompt (while I have a series of texts with 600 - 1200 tokens)
       - [x] or change architecture: QA to every match and combine, rather than QA on all matches in 1 prompt: map_reduce and map_ranks
     - [x] increase response size on demand
     - [X] track cost
     - [X] get url, chapter and everything from source returned into chromadb
     - [X] add title in response
   - [X] running on whole dataset
   - [ ] make sure to respond in the expected language (French)
-    - [ ] break down texts longer than 1200 tokens so that we can get further details from chapter 1-2
+  - [ ] [HIGH] break down texts longer than 1200 tokens so that we can get further details from chapter 1-2 à quoi servent les sciences contemplatives? -> This model's maximum context length is 4097 tokens, however you requested 8818 tokens (8562 in your prompt; 256 for the completion).
 - [ ] FIX CLI CLICK not working with unit tests

-- [X] build UI
+### Build UI with streamlit
   - [X] build it with streamlit
     - [X] introduction to service
     - [X] input text to run query
     - [X] show response
       - [X] model answer
-        - [X][HIGH] links to sources
+      - [X] links to sources
-        - [X][HIGH] metadata
+      - [X] metadata
       - [X] query debug info and cost
     - [ ] additional
       - [X] format cost display
       - [X] add openapi token, hidden as password
       - [X] improve UI: admin vs normal yogi user (hide sidebar, json, token metadata details)
         - [X] Rewrite interface in French
       - [ ] select language: French and English - https://blog.devgenius.io/how-to-build-a-multi-language-dashboard-with-streamlit-9bc087dd4243
       - [ ] response length

-- [ ] [HIGH] deploy
+### Deploy app
-  - [ ] [HIGH] manage db on distant server
+- [X] manage db on distant server
-    - [ ] explore hugging face spaces
+  - [X] explore hugging face spaces
-    - [ ] share data folder on git repo?
+  - [X] share data folder on git repo?
   - [ ] or enable to run embedding on server? (probably not)
-  - [ ] [HIGH] deploy on hugging face spaces
+- [X] deploy on hugging face spaces

+### Evaluate, share
 - [ ] share and evaluate with karma ling
 - [ ] write article